-One of the divorcing partners must have been residing in this state for minimum 6 months before the date of filing.
-The state in which the marriage has taken place has no significance.
-North Carolina No Fault Divorce Legal Form Kit This kit is state specific.
+Residency Requirements for North Carolina No Fault Divorce Either of the two divorcing partners must have been residing in this state for at least six months before the date of filing.
+The state where the marriage has taken place do not hold any significance as it is not necessary to consider the state for filing the divorce case.
+North Carolina No Fault Divorce Legal Form Kit This kit is specifically designed for North Carolina no fault divorce.
 It comprises of filing instructions and explanations in detail.
-The following information is disclosed in this kit.
+The following information is disclosed in the kit:

 |